MichelNivard/MCMSEM/README.md

    - Changed manual pages to new coding format
    - Changed test to new coding format
    - Added `use_skewness` and `use_kurtosis` arguments to `MCMfit()` to disable using one of them to estimate parameters in larger models.
+   - Added `use_bounds` in MCMfit, if enabled, loss will be dramatically increased as parameter estimates get further away from bounds.
    - Added USAGE to readme
  - Update 15-06-2022-torch:
    - Fixed MCMfit so it now actually works